An education programme to develop local capacity and talent in the oil sector

 Increased access to applied knowledge

-Member professors of TPA are working or retired Total Group employees who lecture in their field of expertise.
-Together, they cover all the technical and non-technical areas that a large international group can encompass.
+Together, member professors of TPA who are working, or retired Total Group employees who lecture in their field of expertise, cover all the technical and non-technical areas that a large international group can encompass.

 Over 600 students have benefited from the programme in the Colleges of Engineering and Natural Sciences since it was introduced in Uganda.
 The courses have also attracted staff from Total E&P Uganda as part of their career development.